hungsu/quartz/content/notes/Berserk.md

 Studio Taka also made some amazing [lore videos](https://www.youtube.com/watch?v=Bwyc11QghLo), with a lovely female narrator.

 Super Eyepatch Wolf made a [1 hour 51 minute video](https://www.youtube.com/watch?v=UBrUVqZ_pO8).
 I haven't watched the whole thing.
+Most notably he points out that a mostly unchanged artwork from [Hieronymus Bosch](notes/Hieronymus%20Bosch) is in the manga, and artist Kentaro Miura says Berserk was strongly influnced by Bosch.